Low Oil Pressure At Idle: Quick Diagnosis, and Easy Fix!

-If your car is idle or stopped while the engine is running and you notice that the oil pressure gauge is not reading high, it means that your vehicle is facing low oil pressure issue at idle.
+If your car is idle or stopped while the engine is running and you notice that the oil pressure gauge is not reading high, it means that your vehicle is shaking and making a rattling noise at idle due to low oil pressure.

 In this post, we’ll show you how to diagnose and fix the low oil pressure issue of your car while it is idle.